Close Banner

 Throughout the summer, Disney World offers a variety of special events, plus new celebrations and hoppenings across the resort.

-NEW — Cool Kid Summer
+Returning — Cool Kids' Summer (Resort-Wide)

 Disney World in Summer - GoofyCore dance party